rizaradiarivaldo/rizaradiarivaldo/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Node JS, Express JS, Vue JS, React JS, PHP
+- 🌱 I’m currently learning Node JS, Express JS, Vue JS, React JS
 - 📫 How to reach me: rizaradiarivaldo@gmail.com